 To deflate, push down on the valve stem and quarter turn it to the right.
 The stem will stay in the down position, allowing the air to escape.

 Warning: Air escapes with force, do not place face directly over valve.

 Fold the back end of the board over to reveal the skegs.

-Unclip and slide the skegs out of their bases.
+Unclip and slide the swept back skeg out of its base.